jlinoff/pam/README.md

 implementation which only had a single choice.

 > The decision to present five memorable passwords was completely
-> arbitrary but it seems to work well enough for my needs and easily be
+> arbitrary but it seems to work well enough for my needs and can easily be
 > changed.

 This is what the password generator looks like with annotations.